gimlet-io/gimlet-documentation/src/pages/blog/announcing-the-gimlet-saas-early-access.md

 Kubernetes is the standard in application deployment, but the state of the union is that Kubernetes is not for direct consumption.
 Even though dev teams are longing for the standardized experience, they are not empowered to use it efficiently.

-On the two extremes there are the vertically integrated clouds with a PaaS experience, and platform engineering efforts to build an internal developer platform out of open-source tools.
+There are a growing number of solutions trying to solve the Kubernetes DX question: on one end of the landscape there are the vertically integrated clouds with a PaaS like experience, on the other end there are the DIY platform engineering efforts to build an internal developer platform out of open-source tools.

 The problem with PaaS is that it works like magic, something that often falls short when you need to extend it; platform engineering efforts on the other hand are highly customizable but take forever to build.
 A costly effort in the current economic environment.